silentdance/ram/intl.en-US/User Guide/Policies/Policy language/Policy check rules.md

  |
 |RAM role| -   The STS token of the RAM role has the required permissions.

-For more information about RAM role STS tokens, see [Introduction](../../../../reseller.en-US/API Reference (STS)/What is STS?.md#)
+For more information about RAM role STS tokens, see [What is STS?](../../../../reseller.en-US/API Reference (STS)/What is STS?.md#)

 -   The Alibaba Cloud account has attached a policy with explicit allow effect to the RAM role.
 -   The Alibaba Cloud account to which the RAM role belongs has permission to access specific Alibaba Cloud resources.

  **Note:** By default, a RAM role does not have any permissions to access Alibaba Cloud resources.
 The role can access Alibaba Cloud resources only when all the preceding rules are met.

- For information about how to check the permissions of a RAM role, see [Permission check rules for RAM roles](#section_ghn_mdk_xdb).
+ For information about how to check the permissions of a RAM role, see [Policy check rules for RAM roles](#section_ghn_mdk_xdb).

  |